 By Jonathan Clements.

 Jonathan Clements is the author of Anime: A History.
-Chinese Animation and Socialism, edited by Daisy Yan Du, is published by Brill.
+Anime’s Identity: Performativity and Form Beyond Japan, by Stevie Suan, is published by the University of Minnesota Press.